NetRecipes/NetRecipes.github.io/content/courses/dapr-aspire/_index.md

 ---

 This course teaches you how to design scalable, cloud‑native distributed systems in .NET using `Aspire` and `DAPR`.
-We focus on practical building blocks through minimal service examples, so you learn the essentials without boilerplate distractions.
+We use minimal service examples to keep the focus on essentials, not boilerplate.
-By the end of the course, you’ll understand Aspire’s orchestration capabilities, DAPR’s runtime building blocks, and how to combine them into robust, production‑ready architectures.
+By the end of the course, you’ll understand `Aspire`’s orchestration capabilities, `DAPR`’s runtime building blocks, and how to combine them into robust, production‑ready architectures.
 You can follow the course step by step or jump directly to the topics most relevant to your work.

 ## Prerequisites